PowerPointLabs/PowerPointLabs-Website/_docs/effects-lab.md

 Blur features can create a tinted effect when applying the blur effect.
 When this option is checked, the respective feature will insert an overlay shape over the blurred shape.

-To check this option, select your desired Blur feature from the Effects Lab dropdown and select the `Tint` option - in our example here, we checked `Tint Selected` for `Blur Selected` feature.
+To check this option, select your desired Blur feature from the Effects dropdown menu and select the `Tint` option - in our example here, we checked `Tint Selected` for `Blur Selected` feature.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-18.png">